fluxcd/website/content/en/docs/security/_index.md

 ## Signed container images

-The Flux CLI and the controllers' images are signed using [Sigstore](https://www.sigstore.dev/) Consign and GitHub OIDC.
+The Flux CLI and the controllers' images are signed using [Sigstore](https://www.sigstore.dev/) Cosign and GitHub OIDC.
 The container images along with their signatures are published on GitHub Container Registry and Docker Hub.

 To verify the authenticity of Flux's container images,